Since I firmly believe that good nutrition is the bedrock

 not offered by many allergists and is available from

-naturopathic doctors and other health practitioners
+Registered Naturopathic Doctors and other health practitioners

 familiar and well trained in integrative medicine.